gengteng/axum-serde/README.md

 If you were using crates like **axum-yaml**, **axum-msgpack** etc. in axum 0.6 and wish to upgrade to axum 0.7, **axum-serde** can be used as a replacement to simplify the migration, without having to modify existing code too much.

-If you were using crates like **axum-yaml**, **axum-msgpack** etc. in axum 0.6 and wish to upgrade to axum 0.7, **axum-serde** can be used as a replacement to simplify the migration, without having to modify existing code too much.

 ## 🚀 Basic usage

 * Install